-The Board of QBE has oversight of global tax governance through the Group's tax risk framework, with local boards having oversight of divisional tax governance.
-Operationally, the Group CFO owns tax risk management and is responsible for ensuring the implementation of the Group's tax risk framework with assistance from the Group Head of Tax and divisional CFOs.
-The Group Head of Tax is responsible for ensuring that polices and procedures are in place, maintained and applied consistently around the world.
-The Group Head of Tax and divisional CFOs are responsible for ensuring global tax teams have the skills and experience to operate QBE's tax risk framework.
+The Board of QBE has oversight of global tax governance through QBE's tax risk management framework, with local boards having oversight of divisional tax governance.
+Operationally, the Group CFO owns tax risk management and is responsible for ensuring the implementation of QBE's tax risk management framework with assistance from the Group Head of Tax and divisional CFOs.
+The Group Head of Tax is responsible for ensuring that policies and procedures are in place, maintained and applied consistently around the world.
+The Group Head of Tax and Divisional CFOs are responsible for ensuring global tax teams have the skills and experience to operate QBE's tax risk management framework.

-The global and divisional tax risk frameworks set out how we identify tax risk, how we seek to mitigate tax risk and the manner in which tax risk is escalated to the CFO and the Board.
+The QBE tax risk management framework sets out how we identify tax risk, how we seek to mitigate tax risk and the manner in which tax risk is escalated to the CFO and the Board.

 Tax provisioning, including material positions taken, are subject to external audit review on a bi-annual basis.
-Wherever practical, we will not use our external auditor for tax advice in order to prevent potential conflicts of interest.
+Wherever practical, we will not use our external auditor for tax advice in order to maintain auditor independence.